-As you can see from the map on the left, the majority of the country has weak seller traffic, meaning there are far fewer homes on the market than what is needed to satisfy the buyers who are out looking for their dream homes.
+As you can see from the map on the left, while 23 states reported "weak" seller traffic, only 7 states reported "strong" seller traffic.
+This means there are far fewer homes available than what is needed to satisfy the buyers who are out looking for their dream homes.